restarian/brace_document/docs/specification/unit_test_output.md

         * √ with directories contained in the structrure

-  * Using stop further progression methodology for dependencies in: addStructureDirectory.js
+  * Using stop further progression methodology for dependencies in: addStructureEntry.js

     * Checking for dependencies..

       * √ r_js in the system as a program

-    * addStructureDirectory is working appropriately
+    * addStructureEntry is working appropriately

       * √ with an empty subdirectory parameter

+      * √ with an existing single directory and filename

+      * √ with an existing single directory using a relative path identifier

-      * √ with an existing single directory which has subdirectories
+      * √ with an existing single directory using a relative path identifier in win32 format

       * √ with an existing double directory

+      * √ with an existing double directory in win32 format

       * √ with a non-existant double subdirectory